HumerCode/Amazon-Marketing-Cloud-Insights-on-AWS/README.md

 There are two options for how to deploy this QuickStart: [Using AWS Cloud9](#using-aws-cloud9) or [Deploying Locally using AWS CLI](#deploying-locally-using-aws-cli).

-### Using AWS Cloud9

-1. Log in to the AWS account console using the Admin role and select an AWS region.
-We recommend choosing a mature region where most services are available (e.g. eu-west-1, us-east-1…)
-2. Navigate to AWS Lake Formation.
-If this is the first time you visit the page, you might be asked to add yourself as a Data Lake administrator which you can accept.
-Then, click on `Settings` on the left-hand side menu and make sure both boxes are unchecked before clicking save.
-3. Navigate to `Cloud9` in the AWS console.
-Set up a [Cloud9 Environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment-main.html) in the same AWS region (t3.small or higher, Amazon Linux 2) and open the IDE
-4. Download the package, upload it to your Cloud9 instance, and unzip it

-Continue to the [How to Deploy](#how-to-deploy) Section in order to deploy this QuickStart.

 ### Deploying Locally using AWS CLI

 1. Log in to the AWS account console using the Admin role and select an AWS region.
 We recommend choosing a mature region where most services are available (e.g. eu-west-1, us-east-1…)